Municipal Law, Land Use Attorneys - Garden City, Long Island, New York

-Village Attorney for the Nassau County villages of Great Neck Estates, Hewlett Bay Park, Lawrence North Hills, Rockville Centre, Thomaston and Woodsburgh.
-Former Village Attorney for the villages of Hewlett Neck, Kensington, Oyster Bay Cove and Saddle Rock
+Village Attorney for the Nassau County villages of Great Neck Estates, Hewlett Bay Park, North Hills, Rockville Centre, and Thomaston.
+Former Village Attorney for the villages of Hewlett Neck, Kensington, Lawrence, Oyster Bay Cove, Saddle Rock and Woodsburgh

-Present or former special counsel to numerous municipalities and school districts, including Nassau County, City of Long Beach, the City of Glen Cove, Town of Hempstead, Town of North Hempstead, Town of Brookhaven, Town of Southampton, villages of Baxter Estates, Brookville, East Williston, Freeport, Flower Hill, Great Neck, Great Neck Plaza, Kensington, Kings Point, Lake Success, Laurel Hollow, Manorhaven, Munsey Park, Oyster Bay Cove, Plandome, Plandome Heights, Plandome Manor, Port Jefferson, Port Washington North, Roslyn, Roslyn Harbor, Russell Gardens; Saddle Rock, Sea Cliff, Westbury and Williston Park; Bay Shore School District; Copiague School District; Hempstead School District; Hewlett-Woodmere School District; Jericho School District; Ossining School District; Rockville Centre School District; Nassau Community College; Old Westbury Gardens; Western Suffolk Board of Cooperative Education, Great Neck/North Shore Cable Commission and The Public Access Television Corporation
+- Present or former special counsel to numerous municipalities and school districts, including Nassau County, City of Long Beach, the City of Glen Cove, Town of Hempstead, Town of North Hempstead, Town of Brookhaven, Town of Southampton, villages of Baxter Estates, Brookville, East Williston, Freeport, Flower Hill, Great Neck, Great Neck Plaza, Kensington, Kings Point, Lake Success, Laurel Hollow, Manorhaven, Munsey Park, Oyster Bay Cove, Plandome, Plandome Heights, Plandome Manor, Port Jefferson, Port Washington North, Roslyn, Roslyn Harbor, Russell Gardens; Saddle Rock, Sea Cliff, Westbury, Williston Park and Woodsburgh; Bay Shore School District; Copiague School District; Hempstead School District; Hewlett-Woodmere School District; Jericho School District; Ossining School District; Rockville Centre School District; Nassau Community College; Old Westbury Gardens; Western Suffolk Board of Cooperative Education, Great Neck/North Shore Cable Commission and The Public Access Television Corporation

 - Former Senior Deputy Nassau County Attorney for Appeals; former Counsel to the Nassau County Planning Commission